zarstensen/obsidian-latex-math/README.md

 Define values of symbols or functions using the `:=` operator.
 Only one symbol or function can be defined per math block.

-Definitions persistence are location based, any math block below a definition will make use of it, all others will ignore it.
+Definition persistence is location-based: any math block below a definition will use it; others will ignore it.
 Furthermore, all definitions are reset after an `lmat` code block.

 To undefine a symbol or function, leave the right-hand side of the `:=` operator blank.